How to Install RPM Packages on Ubuntu 26.04, 24.04 and 22.04

 Install RPM Packages on Ubuntu with Alien

 Start with package metadata refresh, then install Alien from Ubuntu’s Universe repository.
-Alien also pulls in the rpm tools it needs to inspect RPM headers and build a local DEB package.
+Alien also pulls in the RPM tooling and packaging helpers it needs to inspect RPM headers and build a local DEB package.

 Update Ubuntu and Install Alien